neura-sx/graphene-book/book/testnets/tutorial-private-testnet.md

 ### Start block production
 This is the big moment - you are about to produce the very first blocks of your private blockchain.
-Just run this command:
+Just run the witness node with this command:
 ```
 witness_node --data-dir data
 ```
-and your block production should start at this stage.
+... and your block production should start at this stage.
 You should see this big message:
 ```
 xxxx
 ```
-and subseqently further messages signaling the successfull creation of blocks:
+... and subseqently further messages signaling the successfull creation of blocks:
 ```
 xxxxx
 ```